Luke Ayling: 2016–2020

-2017–18

 The following 2017–18 season started brightly under new manager Thomas Christiansen with Leeds topping the table after nine games and the right–back signing a new four–year deal with the club in the autumn.
-They would still be in the play-off positions with Ayling an ever-present by the time they faced Nottingham Forest on New Year's Day.
-During the 0–0 draw, Ayling would sustain an ankle injury following a tackle by former Leeds teammate Liam Bridcutt ruling him out for the rest of the season.
-The Whites would only win one of their 17 games as Leeds slipped in the bottom half of the table, before Ayling returned ahead of schedule in the final game of the season against Queens Park Rangers.
+They were still in the play-off positions – with Ayling an ever-present – by the time they faced Nottingham Forest on New Year's Day.
+During the 0–0 draw, he sustained an ankle injury following a tackle by former Leeds teammate Liam Bridcutt, ruling him out for the rest of the season.
+The Whites only won one of their 17 games and slipped in the bottom half of the table, before Ayling returned ahead of schedule in the final game of the season against Queens Park Rangers.

-2018–19

-The summer of 2018 would see the appointment of Marcelo Bielsa as head coach, as Leeds would again compete for promotion back to the Premier League.
-Ayling would achieve personal milestones during the season, with his first goal for the club coming against Rotherham United and his 100th appearance later being made at home to Swansea City.
-He would also begin deputising for Liam Cooper as captain.
-He would make 42 appearances as Leeds slowly lost their grip on automatic promotion, having led the division at Christmas, before losing to Derby County in the play-offs.
+The summer of 2018 saw the appointment of Marcelo Bielsa as head coach, as Leeds again competed for promotion back to the Premier League.
+Ayling achieved personal milestones during the season, with his first goal for the club coming against Rotherham United and his 100th appearance later being made at home to Swansea City.
+He also began deputising for Liam Cooper as captain.
+He made 42 appearances as Leeds slowly lost their grip on automatic promotion, having led the division at Christmas, before losing to Derby County in the play-offs.